How to Make Beeswax Lotion Bars

-Making your own body care products with beeswax is a lot of fun and a great way to save money too.
-Using homemade recipes for things like lotion bars allows you to have control.
+Creating beeswax lotion bars is a great way to save money-those handmade products are expensive at the store.
+When you make your own – you have control.
 You know what is in the recipe – no nasty chemicals with unpronounceable words.
-And, these items are actually much easier to make than most folks think.
 If you like making natural products, you will love this tutorial on how to make beeswax lotion bars.
+You may like them so well – you never go back to store-bought.

 DIY Lotion Bars with Beeswax